CollegeBoreal/Tutoriels/2.Virtualisation/4.Cloud/2.Public/GCP/README.md

 Note: The Role field authorizes your service account to access resources.
 You can view and change this field later by using the Cloud Console.
 If you are developing a production app, specify more granular permissions than `Project > Owner`.
-For more information, see granting roles to service accounts.
+For more information, see `granting role` to service accounts.

 5. Click `Create`.
 A JSON file that contains your key downloads to your computer.